Useful Tool The Regex 101 Site is a great tool for testing regular expressions.

 Flags

-When you use re.compile
+When you use re.compile, there is a

 second optional argument called a flag.
 You